sjudd/dotplots/README.md

 sizes.
 This is one (of a great many) areas for improvement.

 Things to fix:
+  *  Make the UI work even a little bit on mobile
   *  Customize how states and/or events are displayed
   *  Allow picking time periods other than one day
   *  Allow selecting multiple events or states